-Networking is supported across all sectors to promote sharing of experiences and resources and to foster learning in order to identify effective and integrated adaptation solutions.
+We support sharing of experiences and resources and foster learning in order to identify effective and integrated adaptation solutions

 The Earth’s climate system is warming, and it is clear that human activities are influencing the climate system.

 The main cause of warming is the increase in the concentration of carbon dioxide in the atmosphere since 1750

 Natural and human systems on all continents and across the oceans have been impacted by climate change in recent decades.

 Since the 1980’s, each decade has been warmer than the one before